neuroinformatics-unit/movement/README.md

 ## Aims
 * Load keypoint tracks from pose estimation software (e.g. [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) or [SLEAP](https://sleap.ai/))
-* Clean the data (remove outliers, interpolate missing values, smooth, filter, etc.)
+* Evaluate the quality of the tracks and perform data cleaning
 * Calculate kinematic variables (e.g. speed, acceleration, joint angles, etc.)
-* Produce reports and visualise the results with plots (e.g. trajectories, heatmaps, etc.)
+* Produce reports and visualise the results

 ## Related projects
 The following projects cover related needs and served as inspiration for this project: